nebula-plugins/gradle-aggregate-javadocs-plugin/README.md

 To aggregate Javadocs across all subprojects, execute the task `aggregateJavadocs` available to the root project.
 The task declares a task dependencies on the task `javadoc` provided by the Java plugin.
 The resulting Javadoc report is located in the directory `project.buildDir/docs/javadoc`.

+### Configuring the Plugin

+You can specify subprojects to include, in which case only those projects will be aggregated.
+Alternatively you can specify subprojects to exclude, in which case all other projects will be aggregated.
+You may not specify both.

+The sample below shows the configuration options.

+    apply plugin: 'nebula-aggregate-javadocs'

+    aggregateJavadocs {
+        include 'subproject-name', 'other-subproject'
+        exclude 'subproject-name', 'other-subproject'
+    }